Golf iron covers can be somewhat of a divisive topic among golfers – some players love them, while other players will sneer at anyone who uses them.

 It just gives you the chance to add some character to your bag.

-Similarly, while I don’t have iron covers, I do use a putter cover to protect my flat stick – mainly because it has a soft face that is more susceptible to damage than other clubs in my bag.
+Similarly, while I don’t have iron covers, I do use a putter cover to protect my flat stick – mainly because it has a soft face that is more susceptible to damage than other clubs in my bag (you can read more on choosing your ideal putter here).

 So, while head covers aren’t a requirement, they certainly are advantageous, especially when using them to protect your most prized and expensive clubs.